 We now design four novel CTKD cross-transport attacks based on the five cross-transport issues that we discuss in Section 3.4.
-We provide the first attacks that exploit CTKD, blurring the security boundary between BT and BLE.
-Our attacks are standard-compliant and enable impersonation, interception, and manipulation of traffic between victims, as well as unintended sessions with a victim device.
+Our attacks are We provide the first attacks that exploit CTKDby, blurring the security boundary between BT and BLE.
+These Our attacks are standard-compliant and enable impersonation, interception, and manipulation of traffic between victims, as well as unintended sessions with a victim device.
 We call our attacks BLUR attacks.